Millmerran, Queensland: Education

-Millmerran State School is a government primary and secondary (Prep-10) school for boys and girls at 19 Simmons Street (27.8782°S 151.2654°E).
+Millmerran State School is a government primary and secondary (Prep–10) school for boys and girls at 19 Simmons Street (27.8782°S 151.2654°E).
 In 2017, the school had an enrolment of 295 students with 28 teachers (25 full-time equivalent) and 21 non-teaching staff (12 full-time equivalent).
 In 2018, the school had an enrolment of 323 students with 28 teachers (24 full-time equivalent) and 23 non-teaching staff (13 full-time equivalent).

-St Joseph's School is a Catholic primary (Prep-6) school for boys and girls at 25 Walpole Street (27.8725°S 151.2716°E).
+St Joseph's School is a Catholic primary (Prep–6) school for boys and girls at 25 Walpole Street (27.8725°S 151.2716°E).
 In 2017, the school had an enrolment of 64 students with 8 teachers (5 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).
 In 2018, the school had an enrolment of 59 students with 6 teachers (5 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).

-For secondary education to Year 12, the nearest school is in Pittsworth 43.5 km away.
+For secondary education to Year 12, the nearest government school is in Pittsworth 43.5 km away.

 Amenities

-Millmerran also has a vibrant town centre with two large grocery outlets (IGA and Foodworks), two large hardware stores (Mitre 10 and Home Hardware), a bakery, a 24-bed public hospital, medical centre, modern large equipped sports centre and Olympic-sized swimming pool, and a large community centre complete with ballroom.
+Millmerran also has a vibrant town centre with two large grocery outlets, two large hardware stores, a bakery, a 24-bed public hospital, medical centre, modern large equipped sports centre and Olympic-sized swimming pool, and a large community centre complete with ballroom.

 The Millmerran Library is operated by the Toowoomba Regional Council.
 It is located on Herbert Street and is open three days a week (Tuesday, Thursday and Friday).

 St Andrew's Presbyterian Church is at 48 Campbell Street (27.8770°S 151.2701°E).

 For visitors, there are two caravan parks and an independent camping area for self-contained travelers.

 There are a number of parks in the locality: